vboyev-MSFT/defender-docs/defender-xdr/defender-experts-scoped-coverage.md

 ## Using Defender Experts scoped coverage

-Defender Experts creates a predefined device and user group where you can add devices and users.
-These added devices and users will be the set of assets considered in scope for this service.
+Defender Experts would create a pre-defined device and user group to which you can add devices and users which would then be considered as the set of assets that are in scope for this service.

-Currently, this service doesn't offer support to rename the predefined groups created or to have nested groups.
-You also have to add the devices and users individually to the created groups.
+Currently, we do not offer support to rename this group nor have the option to support nested groups.
+The devices and users would have to be added individually to the groups created.

 > [!IMPORTANT]
 > The device group must also be in the highest order of priority for the devices under it to be considered in scope.
 This is a known product limitation.